Anthonymcqueen21/Protoype-Programming-Language/README.md

 - Testing, and more testing
 - Adding ANTLR to the mix
 - She is going to be used in Data Science alongside Python and Julia and Crystal
+- There is got to be a better way